ALEXIS HUNOT

 Alexis is well connected in the international animation festival scene and one of his emphasis is building relationships to educational institutions to engage students and younger artists.

+“It was during my first stay at the Annecy Film Festival in 1985 that I understood the wonderful possibilities of animation.
 I loved cinema for a long time, even studied it, but to discover on a big screen the work of Frederic Back, Jan Svankmajer, Youri Norstein, just opened some amazing new ways of making films for me.”
 Alexis Hunot